timthepost/libsplinter/docs/README.md

 This is later type-defined as `splinter_header_t` opqauely in the library.

 The only _current_ feature flag is `auto_vacuum`, which consumes the entire `atomic_uint_least32_t`.
-This isn't wasteful because we have no other features; there's no other purpose it can currently serve.
+This isn't wasteful because we have no other features; there's no other purpose it can currently serve but holding this one simple bit.

 Should that change, we can easily just break that down into 32 individual flags, with the first few being reserved for system use and the rest being available as `USR_FLAG_NN`.
 The bus structure itself doesn't change (well, the variable name changes from `auto_vacuum` to `flags`), and then instead of treating it like a Boolean value, we do something like:

 ```c
 /* System flags (0–15) */